qweeze/matchlib/README.md

 assert list(range(10)) == Partial([0, 1, ..., 5, 6, 7, ...])
 ```
 The `...` "wildcard" could be placed at any nested level.
-Let's say we only need to check that comment `142` is present is specific post:
+Let's say we only need to check that comment `142` is present in specific post:
 ```python
 assert user == Partial({
     'posts': [